A note on the Tur\'an number of a Berge odd cycle: Lemmas

 \end{proof}

 Let us briefly describe how we can apply this lemma to obtain Lemma \ref{celeb2}.
 We take a Berge-$F$-free $r$-uniform hypergraph $\cH$ on $n$ vertices.
-Let $A$ be the set of hyperedges in $\cH$ and $B$ be the set of sub-edges of these hyperedges.
+Let $A$ be the set of hyperedges in $\cH$ and $B$ be the set of sub-edges of these hyperedges (by edge and sub-edge we always mean an edge of size two, i.e.\ a pair of vertices).
 We connect $a\in A$ to $b\in B$ if $a\supset b$.
-Let $M$ be an arbitrary largest matching.
-It is easy to see that the elements of $B'$ form an $F$-free graph $G$.
-Indeed, otherwise $M$ defines the bijection between a copy of $F$ and the hyperedges to form a Berge-$F$.
+Let $\Gamma$ denote this auxiliary bipartite graph.
+Let $M$ be an arbitrary largest matching and $B'$ be the vertices of $B$ incident to the edges in $M$.
+It is easy to see that the elements of $B'$ form an $F$-free graph which we call $G$.
+Indeed, otherwise $M$ defines the bijection between a copy of $F$ and hyperedges in $\cH$ to form a Berge-$F$.